H1M4W4R1/SimpleInteract/README.md

 ## Interacting
 When interact key is pressed you can interact with object by using `Interact(interactor)` method of specific interactable object.
-This requires a bit of unorthodox solution for implementing interaction **key/action detection logic on interactable object** side rather than player one.

-On first sight this may seem counterintuitive, but was designed to keep systems as separated as possible.
+Also, interactor has `Interact()` method that allows to interact with first detected object (if any) and `InteractAll()` method that allows to interact with all detected objects (if any).